|Information and advice about how to officially change your legal name by Deed Poll|

 7. Applying for a British passport whilst overseas

-If you are a British national living overseas, there is a dedicated passport application procedure that you must follow.
-To find out how to apply for your new passport click here (opens new window).
+If you are a British national living overseas, there is a dedicated online passport application procedure that you must follow.
+To find out how to apply for your new passport from overseas click here (opens new window).

-Please note, it is important that you read the passport application notes for applying for a passport whilst overseas.
+Please note, it is important that you read the passport office's application notes for applying for a British passport from overseas, which you can do by clicking on this link (opens new window).

 8. Contacting HM Passport Office